soverenio/docs/docs/administration/troubleshooting-agent.md

 #### Permissions required by interceptors

-If here you find that something's wrong specifically woith the interceptors, e.g. they are failing to get to the running mode, then make sure they are allowed the necessary permissions:
+If here you find that something's wrong specifically with the interceptors, e.g. they are failing to get to the running mode, then make sure they are allowed the necessary permissions:

 ```shell
 kubectl -n soverenio get daemonset -l app.kubernetes.io/component=interceptor -o yaml